atreyasha/dotfiles/develop.md

     3.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

+    4.  **TODO** clean up .spacemacs.d and make it organized as per blogpost -\> synchronize between elpy layers and spacemacs-elpy repository

-    4.  make all audio channels muted at boot (now only main channel is muted)
+    5.  make all audio channels muted at boot (now only main channel is muted)

-    5.  hook to shfmt on all shell scripts including zsh
+    6.  hook to shfmt on all shell scripts including zsh

-    6.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms
+    7.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

-    7.  consider using different configs for remote and local shells
+    8.  consider using different configs for remote and local shells

 2. Long-term